Mountain Home, Arkansas

-Mountain Home is a city in Arkansas, and the county seat of, Baxter County, Arkansas, United States, in the southern Ozark Mountains near the northern state border with Missouri.
+Mountain Home is a city in and the county seat of Baxter County, Arkansas, United States, in the southern Ozark Mountains near the northern state border with Missouri.
 As of the 2010 census, the city had a population of 12,448.
 A total of 41,307 persons lived within the city and micropolitan area combined, which encompasses the majority of Baxter County.

 History

 Founding and early days

 Mountain Home was originally known as Rapp's Barren.
 The land was owned by Simeon "Rapp" Talburt, who built the first home in the area in the early 1830s.
 Rapp and many of his family members are buried in a small cemetery in the Indian Creek subdivision of Mountain Home.
 The original cabin was found in 1990 and is on display in Cooper Park in Mountain Home with other homes of historic value.
 The name of the town was changed to Mountain Home in 1856.
 A post office was established in 1857.
 The Mountain Home Male and Female Academy was opened in 1853 and provided much needed education in the absence of accessible public schools.